ReallyCreativeDev/About-me-page-and-more/README.md

 ### Brief Description
 Just soting that i was woking on for i little and feel free to make it you for you self!
-If you are useing vscod i recomend live-share
+If you are useing vccode i recomend live-share
 No php yet 😉